-The KPIs computed for the Finnish case refer only to the ST-P-E product demonstrations in which two real FSPs participated.
-A total of 6150kW of flexibility bid volume was cleared to resolve the network congestions.
+The KPIs computed for the Finnish case refer to the ST-P-E and NRT-P-E products demonstrations in which three real FSPs participated.
+For the ST-P-E case, a total of 6150kW scaled volume of flexibility bid volume was cleared to resolve the network congestions in 2 separate market runs.
+For NRT-P-E, 178MW (scaled volume) of real assets was cleared in addition to several virtual bids in one scenario.
 The flexibility procured through the ST-P-E product was coordinated and utilized by both the TSO and the DSO networks.
 Among other virtual/simulated bids, the coordination platform cleared half of the bids from one FSP and all the bids from the other one, in separate market runs.